Latitude9527/EMC1DB/README.md

 ```

 ## Acknowledgement
-The code base is built with ultralytics and RT-DETR.
+The code base is built with ultralytics， RT-DETR and YOLOv10.
 Thanks for the great implementations!

 This work was supported by the Key R&D Program of Shandong Province, China (2024TSGC0109)